Pranjal2806/Resume-Classifier/README.md

 This project helps HR professionals and recruiters automatically classify resumes into relevant job categories using a machine learning model trained on real-world data.
 Upload any resume in .pdf, .docx, or .txt format, and the app will predict the most suitable job role from 25 categories.

 ## Project overview

- Step-by-Step Flow:
-File Upload: User uploads resumes in .pdf, .docx, or .txt format.

-Text Extraction: Text is extracted based on file type.

-Text Cleaning: The text is cleaned by removing links, special characters, and redundant spaces.

-Vectorization: Cleaned text is converted into numerical data using TF-IDF.

-Prediction: KNN model classifies the resume into one of 25 predefined job categories.

-Output: The predicted job role is displayed and exportable as CSV.

-## Project overview

 ### 🔧  Working of the Project